lab-cosmo/librascal/docs/source/tutorials/TutorialEn.rst

 .. _TutorialEn:

+.. role:: raw-html(raw)
+    :format: html

 Energy fitting
 ================

 Approach used in Rascal can be used for calculating any of the rotationally invariant properties (such as formation energy), as well as rotationally covariant properties (such as dipole moment).
 This example is about fitting the formation energies of some small molecules.
-The dataset is located in the `librascal/examples/data/<https://github.com/cosmo-epfl/librascal/tree/master/examples/data>`_ folder, the python notebook doing the calculation is `librascal/examples/SOAP_example.ipynb <https://github.com/cosmo-epfl/librascal/blob/master/examples/SOAP_example.ipynb>`_.
+The dataset is located in the `librascal/examples/data/ <../../../../examples/data>`_ folder, the python notebook doing the calculation is `librascal/examples/SOAP_example.ipynb (outbound) <https://github.com/cosmo-epfl/librascal/blob/master/examples/SOAP_example.ipynb>`_.

 Let's take a look at the code and describe what it do step-by-step.